Last updated 08 August 2018.

 Access to personal data

 You have a right of access to personal data held by us as a data controller.
 This right may be exercised by emailing us at firstname.lastname@example.org.
+We may charge for a request for access in accordance with applicable law.
 We will aim to respond to any requests for information promptly, and in any event within the legally required time limits (currently 30 days).

 Amendment of personal data